 Shoes on.
 Coat on.
 Keys in hand.
 Our dogs recognise signs we’re getting ready to leave.
 Before long, those actions start to cause anxiety on their own.
 But do them often enough without going anywhere, and you’ll disrupt the link in your dog’s mind.
 No more anxiety.

-Tryptophan – a building block for serotonin – can have a calming effect on dog anxiety.
-If you think your dog could benefit from its effects, ask your vet for more information.
-If your dog’s anxiety is severe and attempts to ease it don’t work, ask a dog behaviourist to help.
-They can often spot seemingly small things that are making your dog more anxious.
-In really severe cases, a trip to the vet might be in order.
-When all else fails, a prescription sedative could help ease your dog’s distress while you work on the issue.
+- Talk to your vet about tryptophan – a building block for serotonin – can have a calming effect on dog anxiety

+Ask your vet, or ask a specialist.
+If your dog’s anxiety is severe and all attempts to ease it don’t work, a dog behaviourist will help.
+They can often spot seemingly small things that make your dog more anxious.

 How long will my dog have separation anxiety?

-There’s no quick fix for separation anxiety but with a bit of patience and perseverance, it should get better.
-You’ll need to work on it over several months – or longer if your dog’s anxiety is severe.
-You’re not in this alone; our veterinary and nutritional team has lots of advice.
-Get in touch at firstname.lastname@example.org.
+Unfortunately it’s not a quick fix, but with a bit of perseverance and a lot of patience, it should get better.
+You’ll need to work on it over several months.
+But you’re not in it alone, our veterinary and nutritional team has lots of advice on the blog.